USE KALEIDOSCOPE PRO TO PROCESS INDIVIDUAL SURVEY EVENTS

 2. Use the information below while filling in the Kaleidoscope Pro NABat metadata form.
 Download the most up-to-date version of the appropriate metadata forms.

-b) Use the “FBB_DB_KPro_Stationary_Acoustic_Metadata” CSV template if desired to copy/paste values into the metadata form in Kaleidoscope (may be easier than referencing several data sheets or when redoing a batch process; Figure 3).
+b) If desired, use the FBB_DB_KPro_Stationary_Acoustic_Metadata CSV template to copy/paste values into the metadata form in Kaleidoscope (Figure 5).

 c) Do not include commas in values you input into the metadata form (e.g., no comma before “Inc.” or “LLC” in company names).
 Extra commas in metadata fields cause upload issues for the project meta.csv (CSV = Comma-Separated Values).